Beau February 25th, 2009

 By the way, have you seen the math the second grade kids do these days?
 I’m amazed by the expectations that schools have and how much work they are assigned.
 Overall it’s a very good thing, but it seems like so much more than we ever did as youngsters, and I have to wonder if the strategies are really effective at times.

 Between the reading, weekly book summaries and reports, spelling tests, composition and math, it’s a wonder they have time to be kids.
 At least his school still has recess, music, art and PE.
 But our little guy is having a tough time being fast enough with his “math facts.”
 That’s where the kids are timed- and he has to do 25 addition or subtraction problems in 2 minutes!
 He knows it really well, but it takes him 4-5 minutes to finish them.
-We even practice them every day on paper and with a little electronic gizmo to help memorize them, but he’s at a plateau and not getting much faster.
-So his grades show a 35% or 40% even though he’ll finish the sheet in 4-5 minutes with only getting one or two wrong.
+We even practice them every day on paper and with a little electronic gizmo to help memorize them, but he’s at a plateau… I’m sure he’ll improve with time.

-Personally I think it’s a shame to force the speed drills on kids so young- and to grade them poorly even though they know the math.
-In fact he’s very good in math, but because he sees himself finishing slowly and getting poor grades, he thinks he’s “not good at math.”
-Kind of sad, but I try to help him understand that he is good at math, and with time he’ll get faster.
+Personally I don’t believe in forcing speed drills on kids so young- and to grade them poorly even though they know the math.
+In fact he’s very good in math, but because he sees himself finishing slowly and he thinks he’s “not good at math.”
+I try to help him understand that he is good at math, and with time and practice he’ll get faster.
 I just want him to continue learning- remaining receptive to it, and to understand that it’s not all about speed.
 Skills he learns now are important as building blocks for the skills he will need in later grades, but some children develop more slowly in certain areas.
 Obviously the standardized testing is a big part of it- and those tests begin in 3rd grade where he will start taking the timed tests that will be part of academics for the rest of his school days.